Little Rock, IA Demographics

 A map of Little Rock's Population by Race

-Of the 1,028 places in Iowa, Little Rock is the 473rd most populous.
+Little Rock is ranked the 537th most populous place in Iowa, out of 1,026 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Little Rock was ranked the 473rd most populous place in the 2020 Census.

 Little Rock's White Population